xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 // Represents the source from CSI volume snapshot type CSIVolumeSnapshotSource struct {
 	// Driver is the name of the driver to use for this snapshot.
 	// Required.
 	Driver string `json:"driver"`

 	// SnapshotHandle is the unique snapshot id returned by the CSI volume
 	// plugin’s CreateSnapshot to refer to the snapshot on all subsequent calls.
 	// Required.
 	SnapshotHandle string `json:"snapshotHandle"`

 	// Timestamp when the point-in-time snapshot is taken on the storage
 	// system.
+This timestamp will be generated by the CSI volume driver after
-The format of this field should be a Unix nanoseconds time
+	// the snapshot is cut.
+The format of this field should be a Unix nanoseconds
-        // encoded as an int64.
+	// time encoded as an int64.
 On Unix, the command `date +%s%N` returns
 	// the  current time in nanoseconds since 1970-01-01 00:00:00 UTC.
 	// This field is REQUIRED.
 	CreatedAt int64 `json:"createdAt,omitempty" protobuf:"varint,3,opt,name=createdAt"`
 }